 Humidifiers add the right amount of moisture to your air, helping with illness, itchy skin, and warped wood furniture and instruments.
 Dehumidifiers take away moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort a great deal.

 Don’t Dismiss Duct Cleaning

-With the shift to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our heating and cooling systems work to keep our home comfortable.
+With the shift to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and cooling systems work to keep our home comfortable.
 Energy-efficiency is a wonderful thing, but it also means a decreased amount of airflow, less circulation, and reduced movement.
 This can cause the air to become motionless and contaminants (indoor air pollution) are remaining inside your home’s air – the air you and your family breathe.
-An air ventilation system detects indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
+An air ventilation system monitors indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
 This can add 5% to 10% more fresh air each hour, reducing the concentration of airborne contaminants.

 Get A Home Health Report

 During your next Precision tune-up, request a complete indoor air quality report from your air conditioning contractor.
 An expert AC company like Service Experts will provide a copy of your report with professional suggestions to address these and other air concerns in your home.